-Here it is, the almost mid-February and thanks to the sunny, warm afternoons we are ALL itching to plant the summer garden!
-Well, do your best to hold your horses. as we are still 8-10 weeks away from the last day of frost!!
-This means that if warm season veggies are planted now and we get a very cold night, the plants will be damaged if not killed.
-Also, early season tomatoes are at higher risk of insect and disease damage long before they set their first fruit.
-Now, if we have an oddly warm and dry spring then your gamble may pay off.
+This means that if warm season veggies are planted now, and we get a very cold night, the plants will be damaged if not killed.
+Also, early-season tomatoes are at higher risk of insect and disease damage long before they set their first fruit.
+Now, if we have an oddly warm and dry spring, your gamble may pay off.

-As for me, I am dying to get things planted as well but I am not.
-I NEVER plant my tomatoes in the ground before the beginning of March is this is only done with protection like a Wall of Water or in a greenhouse.
-Yet I still plant the majority of my tomatoes in early to mid April.
+As for me, I am dying to get things planted as well, but I am not.
+I NEVER plant my tomatoes in the ground before the beginning of March if this is only done with protection like a Wall of Water or in a greenhouse.
+Yet I still plant the majority of my tomatoes in early to mid-April.

 I’d love to hear from you what will you do?
-Gamble on early season or will you plant?
+Gamble on the early season, or will you plant?
 Leave your feedback in the comments!